The Use of “Hell” in the New Testament

 The apostle Peter wrote that:

-Here, “hell” is from the Greek term tartarosas, a participle, the noun form of which is Tartarus (so rendered in the footnote of the ASV).
-This is this word’s only occurrence in the New Testament.
+Here, “hell” is from the Greek term tartarosas, a participle whose noun form is Tartarus (so rendered in the footnote of the ASV).
+This is the only occurrence of this word in the New Testament.

-Originally it simply denoted a deep place; it carries that significance in Job 40:13; 41:31 in the Septuagint.
+Originally, it simply denoted a deep place.
 Homer, the Greek poet, spoke of “dark Tartarus . . . the deepest pit” (Iliad, 8.13).
-Here, it is used of the abode of evil angels prior to their banishment to Gehenna, their ultimate destiny (cf. Mt.
+It carries that significance in Job 40:13 (cf., Job 41:31 in the Septuagint).
+2 Peter 2:4 refers to the abode of evil angels before their banishment to their ultimate destiny in Gehenna (cf. Mt.
 25:41).

-The ancient Greeks, however, applied the word to the region of the wicked dead.
-Since there is no indication that Peter assigns an extraordinary meaning to the term, it is reasonable to conclude that it denotes that area of Hades in which both rebel men and angels are punished preliminary to the day of judgment.
+The ancient Greeks, however, applied the word Tartarus to the region of the wicked dead.
+Since there is no indication that Peter assigns an extraordinary meaning to the term, it is reasonable to conclude that it denotes that area of Hades where both rebellious men and angels are punished preliminary to the judgment day.

 Gehenna

-The final and eternal abode of those who die apart from God is Gehenna.
-The word is found twelve times in the Greek New Testament.
-In eleven of these instances, it is Jesus Christ himself who employs the term.
+Gehenna is the final and eternal abode of those who die apart from God.
+The word is used twelve times in the Greek New Testament, eleven of which are instances of Jesus Christ employing the term.

 Bertrand Russell, the agnostic British philosopher, once penned an essay titled: “Why I Am Not A Christian.”
 One of his main objections was this: “[Jesus] believed in hell.”
 At least he knew what the Lord taught on this matter, which is more than can be said of some who profess an acquaintance with the Scriptures.

-Employing several examples of hyperbole (for the sake of emphasis), Christ stressed that it would be better to proceed through life with great loss (e.g. deprived of an eye or a limb), rather than having Gehenna as a final destiny (Mt.
+Employing several examples of hyperbole for emphasis, Christ stressed that it would be better to proceed through life with significant loss (e.g., deprived of an eye or a limb), rather than having Gehenna as a final destiny (Mt.
 5:29-30; cf. 18:9; Mk.
 9:43-47).

 On another occasion, the Lord said: “And be not afraid of them that kill the body, but are not able to kill the soul; but rather fear him who is able to destroy both soul and body in hell” (Mt.
 10:28; cf. Lk.
 12:5).

-In his blistering rebuke of the Jewish leaders who were on the brink of crucifying their own Messiah, Jesus charged:
+In a blistering rebuke of the Jewish leaders who were on the brink of crucifying their own Messiah, Jesus charged:

 “Woe unto you, scribes and Pharisees, hypocrites! for you compass sea and land to make one proselyte; and when he is become so, you make him twofold more a son of hell than yourselves” (Mt.
 23:15).